omaraskr1/Query-a-Digital-Music-Store-Database/README.md

 # Query-a-Digital-Music-Store-Database
-it is project Sql from Udacity and Egypt-FWD
+it is project Sql for data analytics from Udacity and Egypt-FWD